 A poor plan or design for a finished basement can end up blocking important valves and instruments.
 When planning out your finished basement, you need to consider electrical outlets, easy access to important equipment and shutoffs, and overall comfort.

-Before renovation begins, you should also have a solid plan in place for how you will manage the temperature in the basement.
+Before renovation begins, you should also have a solid plan in place for how you will manage the temperature in the basement and warm up a cold basement.
 Because the atmosphere is different than your above-ground rooms, it’s usually a good idea to install a separate thermostat for the basement with its own floor registers or baseboard heaters.

 Mistake #4 – Disregarding the Windows